 So, now you have all tips handy for goal setting.
 So, it’s time to see some examples of life goals.
 Many come up with a 100 life goals list.
 But we won’t be elaborating much.
 Rather we will be giving you a sneak peek so that you get inspired to have your own goals.
 Our list might differ from yours but it will help you to design one.

-Some of the Life Goals Examples
+Life Goals Examples

 1. Adventure goals